bitwarden/help/_articles/account/setup-two-step-login-u2f.md

 tags: [two-step login, 2fa, two factor authentication, account, u2f, fido]
 ---

-bitwarden supports two-step login via [FIDO U2F](https://www.yubico.com/solutions/fido-u2f/){:target="_blank"}.
+Bitwarden supports two-step login via [FIDO U2F](https://www.yubico.com/solutions/fido-u2f/){:target="_blank"}.
 Any FIDO U2F certified device will work.
 We recommend a [YubiKey](https://www.yubico.com/products/yubikey-hardware/){:target="_blank"}.

 {% note %}
-Due to platform limitations, FIDO U2F cannot be used on all bitwarden applications.
+Due to platform limitations, FIDO U2F cannot be used on all Bitwarden applications.
 You should enable another two-step login provider so that you can access your account when FIDO U2F cannot be used.

 Supported platforms: